Lodges and Glamping

 Badlands National Park offers rainbow rock formations in the southwest corner of South Dakota.
 Photo Credit: Catherine Parker

-Bordering the Buffalo Gap National Grassland so it offers habitats for several animal species, like buffalo, fox, bighorn sheep and the black-footed ferret.
+Bordering the Buffalo Gap National Grassland, it offers habitats for several animal species, like buffalo, fox, bighorn sheep and the black-footed ferret.
 The sandstone spires and valleys glow in the setting sun with subtle hues.

-Badlands National Park, located 75 miles east of Rapid City.
+Badlands National Park is located 75 miles east of Rapid City.
 It features two units, the North Unit and the Stronghold Unit.
-Badlands National Park is open 365-days a year and 24-hours a day.
-Admission is $30 per vehicle for a 7-day pass or you can use and America the Beautiful annual pass ($80).
+Badlands National Park is open 365 days a year and 24 hours a day.
+Admission is $30 per vehicle for a 7-day pass, or you can use an America the Beautiful annual pass ($80).

 Top Things to do in Badlands National Park